StackVista/stackstate-docs/setup/otel/collector.md

   extensions: [ bearertokenauth ]
 ```

-The opentelemetry-collector-contr ib repository has [all extensions](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension) with documentation on their configuration.
+The opentelemetry-collector-contrib repository has [all extensions](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension) with documentation on their configuration.

 ## Transforming telemetry